coderofsalvation/midi-soundfont-sidecarfile-specification/RFC_SF_SIDECARFILE.md

 > Fallback order: `.SF2` > `.SF3` > `.SFZ` > `.DLS`

 > NOTE: a mediaplayer-engine does not have to support all soundfont-fileformats to be spec-compliant.
-Just supporting at least one is enough.
+Supporting the lowest common denominator (`.SF2` in 2025) is enough.

 2. **File Naming Convention:**